rrwick/Porechop/README.md

 ### Find matching adapter sets

 Porechop first aligns a subset of reads (default 1000 reads, change with `--check_reads`) to all known adapter sets.
-Adapter sets with high identity hits (default 90%, change with `--adapter_threshold`) are deemed present in the sample.
+Adapter sets with at least one high identity match (default 90%, change with `--adapter_threshold`) are deemed present in the sample.

+Identity in this step is measured over the full length of the adapter.
+E.g. in order to qualify for a 90% match, an adapter could be present at 90% identity over its full length, or it could be present at 100% identity over 90% of its length, but a 90% identity match over 90% of the adapter length would not be sufficient.

 The [alignment scoring scheme](http://seqan.readthedocs.io/en/master/Tutorial/DataStructures/Alignment/ScoringSchemes.html) used in this and subsequent alignments can be modified using the `--scoring_scheme` option (default: match = 3, mismatch = -6, gap open = -5, gap extend = -2).